The Best Cell Phone Plans For Seniors

-Comparing cell phone plans for seniors on a side-by-side basis can be difficult.
-When you cut through the hoopla, you'll find that most cell phone plans, whether they're designed for seniors or not, are built around three key services: minutes, text, and data.
+Most cell phone plans, whether they're designed for seniors or not, are built around three key services: minutes, text, and data.
 Below, see how a few popular providers compare to each other on these fronts.

 What is the Least Expensive Cell Phone Plan for Seniors?

 The least expensive cell phone plan for seniors depends on several factors, including where you live, your mobile provider, and the plan you choose.
 However, there are a few ways to lower your monthly cost, such as opting for a pay-as-you-go plan or joining a family plan.
 Here, we’ll dive deeper into a few types of plans to help you find the right fit for you.